lamhq/tech-notes/typescript/1-handbook/3-functions.md

 }
 ```

-`never` also appears when TypeScript determines there’s nothing left in a union:
+`never` also appears when TypeScript determines there's nothing left in a union:

 ```ts
 function fn(x: string | number) {